 At Title Nine, we believe that there are no bad boobs, just bad bras!
 It's easier than most people realize to find a great fitting sports bra given the right knowledge.
-We've bundled everything you need to know in our Sports Bra FAQ - so you can find the right bra and amount of support to get you in the game and keep you there.
+We've bundled everything you need to know in our Sports Bra FAQ - so you can choose the right bra and amount of support to get you in the game and keep you there.

 BACK TO TOP